Most Talked-About Moments From the 2018 Super Bowl

 Upon tweeting the commercial, Wendy's wrote, "If you're frozen, you're gonna get burned."

-Oof, that's frosty, Wendy's.
+Oof.
+That's frosty, Wendy's.

 Eli Manning channels Dirty Dancing and Morgan Freeman and Peter Dinklage lip-sync to Missy Elliot: There were plenty of funny commercials throughout the big game, too.
-For instance, Eli Manning and Odell Beckham, Jr. choreographed a whole Dirty Dancing routine (complete with a Patrick Swayze lift), and Morgan Freeman and Game of Thrones star Peter Dinklage promoted Doritos and Mountain Dew by lip-syncing to Missy Elliot.
+For instance, Eli Manning and Odell Beckham, Jr. choreographed a whole Dirty Dancing routine (complete with a Patrick Swayze lift), and Morgan Freeman and Game of Thrones star Peter Dinklage promoted Doritos and Mountain Dew by lip-syncing to Missy Elliot's music.
 There were a ton of celebrity cameos in other ads, too.
 Chris Pratt bared his abs in an ad for Michelob Ultra and Tiffany Haddish showed the pains of not shopping local in a spot for Groupon.

 Prince appears in Justin Timberlake's halftime show.
 During the halftime show, Timberlake sang a number of fan favorites, including "Sexy Back," "Rock Your Body" and "Can't Stop This Feeling."
 At one point, he also projected a video of Prince on a giant banner for his performance of "I Would Die for You."
-The move generated mixed reviews, mainly because Prince spoke out against technological performances back in a 1998 during an interview with Guitar World.
+The move generated mixed reviews, mainly because Prince spoke out against digital performances back in a 1998 during an interview with Guitar World.
 In fact, he called virtual reality "demonic."
-Still, others appreciated the tribute to Prince in his home state.
+Still, others appreciated the tribute to the late artist.

 Timberlake defended the decision in a follow-up interview with Jimmy Fallon.